Pedro el escamoso: Plot

-The story of Pedro Coral Tavera (Miguel Varoni) is animated, colorful, funny, heartwarming and heartbreaking all at the same time.
+The story of Pedro Coral Tavera (Miguel Varoni) is funny, heartwarming and heartbreaking all at the same time.
 He is not the typical gallant protagonist; he is not rich, he is not handsome, he does not dress well, he thinks he is a good dancer.

-Upon arrival in the big city, Pedro 'stumbles' on and immediately falls in love with Paula Dávila (Sandra Reyes), and in less than 48 hours he ends up being her driver and confidant.
-Not only that, he also becomes the main livelihood of the Pacheco family, made up exclusively of 3 very lively and strong-willed women who have just lost their beloved husband/father.
-And so, Pedrito Coral finds himself in the perfect setting to perform and display his scales.
+Upon arriving in the city, Pedro Coral meets Paula Dávila (Sandra Reyes) and develops feelings for her.
+Within a short period, he becomes her driver and confidant.
+He also takes on a role in supporting the Pacheco family, which consists of three women who are grieving the recent loss of their husband and father.
+As Pedro becomes more involved in their lives, he encounters new personal and family circumstances that shape his experiences in the city.

 He creates his own universe, full of big lies, but with good intentions.
 And, in the end, this recalcitrant seducer ends up being the key person in the life of every human being who crosses his path, spreading joy, kindness and friendship with his 'smile from ear to ear' and his particular way of dressing, speaking and moving.